 Driverless cars get UK green light, but would you trust them?

-Soon driverless cars arrive on British roads, introducing a range of technical, legal and moral quandaries
+Driverless cars will soon be on British roads, raising a number of technical, legal and safety questions

 What are driverless cars?